Is Your Child A Candidate For Myopia Management?

 Myopia management is an evidence-based program that can halt or slow the progression of myopia in children.
-While there is not yet a way to reverse the effects of myopia, there are still ways we can prevent the condition from worsening.
-Each myopia management treatment has varying benefits and levels of efficacy; Dr. Chris Hiura can help you decide which method is suitable for your child depending on their age and maturity.
+Each myopia management treatment has varying benefits and levels of efficacy; Dr. Chris Hiura can help you decide which method is suitable for your child depending on their age and maturity level.

 Is Myopia Management Right for My Child?